dgcosenza/Python/README.md

-¡Hello! ¡Welcome to my Python repo!
+Hello!
+Welcome to my Python repo!

 Everything you find here is completely free to use.